J4ckFr05t/cyberlab-iac/ansible/README.md

 ## Windows Hosts Credentials Setup

-For playbooks that interact with Windows hosts (like DNS configuration), you need to set up credentials.
+For playbooks that interact with Windows hosts (like DNS configuration), you need to set up credentials using the same pattern as the DC setup.

 ### Step 1: Create Windows Vault File